THE READER’S CHARACTER AS THE FOCUS

 Wheel of Fortune: Releasing Control Over Outcomes

-The Wheel confronts the reader with contingency—the fact that conditions change, plans break down, and outcomes cannot be controlled.
-No matter how technically competent you are, the reading can be disrupted:
+The Wheel confronts the reader with contingency: conditions change, plans break down, and outcomes cannot be controlled.
+No matter how technically competent you are, the ground can suddenly shift underneath you—sometimes as disruption, sometimes as eerie alignment.

 - Technology fails during an online reading.

-Wheel-level maturity allows the reader to stay steady when the ground shifts.
+Wheel-level maturity allows the reader to stay steady when the unexpected occurs—whether lucky or unlucky.
 In practice, this often looks like pausing, naming what has changed, re-stating the question, and adjusting the process without panic or embarrassment.

 The Wheel teaches the reader: “I am not the author of this moment—but I am still responsible for how I meet it.”